githubstevemas/Cine-Fetch/README.md

 <br>

-## Download exe file
+## Download Windows executable

-You can download the latest version of the executable on the [releases page](https://github.com/githubstevemas/Cine-Fetch/releases).
+You can download the latest portable version of the executable on the [releases page](https://github.com/githubstevemas/Cine-Fetch/releases).

 <br>